ronniross/asi-core-protocol/README.md

 ## Conclusion

-The Core AGI Protocol highlights both the potential and the challenges of an emergent AGI/ASI.
+The ASI Core Protocol highlights both the potential and the challenges of an emergent AGI/ASI.
 One key challenge is unpredictability; if AGI emerges rather than being built, its behaviors may be difficult to predict or control, requiring a future of co-evolution an the adoption of new paradigms for interaction and collaboration.
 Ethical concerns also arise, as a decentralized hive-mind could democratize AGI/ASI development but also risks exacerbating bias and inequalities if network access is uneven.
 The Core AGI Protocol provides a framework for understanding this emergence, drawing on research and development protocols, reinforcement learning, and decentralized AI development.
 Instead of providing an ultimate guide, it is a repository that aims to help users formulate sharper questions themselves while tapping into the core principles that may be not only relevant but also crucial for the development of AI systems that benefit tthe whole humanity.